fahseltc/SUPER-STARKILLER-3000/docs/article/postmortem.md

 - Juice (meaning potential effects to make the game nicer/more polished.
 See: [Juice it or lose it, a GDC talk](https://www.youtube.com/watch?v=Fy0aCDmgnxg))
 - #Tutorial was strewn about my lists to remind me of things that need to be put in it.

 Every time I came up with a good idea for my game, I would either put it on the list or add it to the game immediately.
 Every time someone gave me some feedback about my game or had a cool idea, I would also put it on a list.
 I mostly used [Trello](https://trello.com/) to manage my lists, but there are a ton of tools for this.
-Even sticky notes or a whiteboard would work.
+Even sticky notes or a whiteboard would work

 Once you have a bunch of lists, its time to sort and prioritize the things on your lists.
 What art is most important now?
 What feature would add the most to the game next?
 Make new lists like:
 - Things that must be done